 Department of Forensic Sciences, Faculty of Biosciences, University for Development Studies, Tamale – Ghana

-DNAforAfrica held their first event in the West African region in Ghana from November 30–December 1, 2022.
+DNAforAfrica held its first event in the West African region in Ghana from November 30–December 1, 2022.
 The event, a forensic DNA workshop, was the third in the series of DNAforAfrica events launched across the African continent.
-The workshop was hosted in Accra, which is the capital city of Ghana, at the Fiesta Royale hotel.
-The workshop provided a platform for forensic specialists, respected international and local forensic experts, students, and activists from both the public and private sectors within the west African region to learn and connect.
+The workshop was hosted in Accra, which is the capital city of Ghana, at the Fiesta Royale Hotel.
+The workshop provided a platform for forensic specialists, respected international and local forensic experts, students, and activists from both the public and private sectors within the West African region to learn and connect.

 Other delegates were from Thermo Fisher Scientific, which co-sponsored the event, and an FBI legal attaché for Ghana, Burkina Faso, Togo, and Niger.
 On the second day, Prof. Budowle again led high-level scientific lectures on DNA mixture interpretation, presentation of DNA evidence, DNA laboratory workflow, and other relevant aspects of the implementation of DNA processes and standard operating procedures.

 Dr. Susan Hitchin from the International Criminal Police Organization (INTERPOL) joined the workshop virtually and gave a lecture on the INTERPOL DNA database, the I-Familia database, and DNA exchange tools.
 She also highlighted other training opportunities that INTERPOL offers to people who are working within the security services and pointed out that INTERPOL is open to communication from all over the world from member countries, so individuals should make good use of the international notice systems whenever there is a related issue.